ShaanKhela98/AI-Text-Classification/README.md

    ![Multinomial naive bayes matrix](/mnb.png)

-   df - computes the document frequency for each termin the training set
+   df - computes the document frequency for each term in the training set

    ![Document Frequency](/df.png)